jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/evolution-lumu/index.md

 inside.
 In the latter, prevention may no longer be useful.

 [Cuervo](https://lumu.io/wp-content/uploads/2019/10/en_wp_itstesting.pdf)
-talks about a typical “misconception that all attacks occur on servers and databases.”
-When in fact most attacks start with emails addressed to an organization’s employees, from malicious subjects (recall our [ransomware](../ransomware/) blog post).
+talks about a typical "misconception that all attacks occur on servers and databases."
+When in fact most attacks start with emails addressed to an organization's employees, from malicious subjects (recall our [ransomware](../ransomware/) blog post).
 This is intended to affect certain devices initially, and then "move laterally until higher value assets are found."